 Society for the Relief of Poor Clergy (SRPC)

-- The Society for the Relief of Poor Clergy, although an independent organisation, distributes some funds on behalf of Mabledon, for evangelicals during a difficult personal time.
-Download an application form and guidance notes for applicants.
-Applications are considered in March, May and October, and these should be submitted in the second week of the preceding month at the latest.
+- The Society for the Relief of Poor Clergy, although an independent organisation, distributes some funds on behalf of Mabledon, for evangelical clergy/accredited lay ministers during a difficult personal time.
+Download an application form.
+Applications are considered in March, May and October, and these should be submitted in the the second week of the preceding month.

 If you have any queries about the SRPC or would like to make an application, please visit www.srpc-aid.com or contact email@example.com.